MMK21Hub0htt2l/johnarobinson77l/README.md

 5. Call the build method with the build k-d tree and the search window
 6. Call the checkCluster function to get the statistics of the clustering

-Cluster objects are in the dbscan\_clusters.cluster array list.
+Cluster objects are in the DBSCAN_clusers.clusters array list.
 Each cluster object contains an array of indices back to the Locations object.
 It also can contain bounds of that data

 This source code example below can be found in the main function in DBSCANClusters.Java